-- SanDisk 2GB Memory Stick Pro Duo - £8.70 delivered at Play* (third party seller)
+- SanDisk 2GB Memory Stick Pro Duo - £9.59 delivered at Amazon* (third party seller)

-- Sony 4GB Pro Duo Mark 2 Memory Stick - £8.49 plus delivery at 7dayshop*
+- Sony 4GB Pro Duo Mark 2 Memory Stick - £7.72 plus delivery at Amazon*

-The oldest type of flash memory covered here, CompactFlash, is still the format of choice for higher-end digital SLR cameras due to its longevity and durability.
-There are two types of CompactFlash - type 1 and 2 - and the only difference is their thickness.
+The oldest type of flash memory covered here, CompactFlash, is still sometimes used as the format of choice for higher-end digital SLR cameras due to its longevity and durability.

-- Transcend CompactFlash Memory Card 4GB - £5.45 delivered at Gizzmoheaven
+- Transcend CompactFlash Class 6 memory card 4GB - £4.44 delivered at Amazon*

-- Kingston CompactFlash (CF) Memory Card 4GB - £6.99 plus delivery at 7dayshop*
+- Kingston CompactFlash (CF) memory card 4GB - £5.69 plus delivery at Amazon*

-- Kingston CompactFlash (CF) Memory Card 8GB - £8.74 delivered at Amazon*
+- Kingston CompactFlash (CF) memory card 8GB - £7.91 delivered at Play*